Sob1234509876/Omni-com/README.md

 Redone the core of vanilla plugin.
 The orignal plugin was quite broken and could not load packages properly.

 alpha 1.2.5 :
-Trying to fix problems of vanilla plugin. (part 1)
+Trying to fix problems of vanilla plugin. (part 1) Fix all of the problems (and also left some poorly fixed problems that *might* be fixed in the future)(part 2).

 Chinese stuffs (Poorly written classical Chinese)
 ===